How to Make Great Money as a Freelance Translator

 Where to Find Freelance Translator Jobs

-There are several sites that can help you find work as a freelance translator.
-The best websites for translators have several paid projects and positions posted with new ones coming in almost every day.
+Several sites can help you find work as a freelance translator.
+The best websites for translators post several paid projects and positions, with new ones coming in almost daily.

-It will be difficult to compete with the more experienced translators you’ll be bidding against if you’re just starting out.
-Early on, focus on building your portfolio, gaining experience, and making clients happy to build references.
+If you’re just starting out, competing with the more experienced translators you’ll be bidding against will be difficult.
+Early on, focus on building your portfolio, gaining experience, and making clients happy to provide references.

 Networking and cold outreach can be good ways to land your first gig.